lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ## Using Callbacks

-Callbacks on Micropython C API is a subtle subject.
+Callbacks on Micropython C API is subtle subject.
 While in C all you need is a function pointer (code only), on Micropython a callable object is needed (which contains data, not only code).
 So when we want to register a Micropython function to be called from C, we need to find a way to record the callable object on C and pass it to the callback.
 On LittlevGL this is done using the `user_data` field, that is present on structs where callbacks are used.
 On other libraries that do not follow this convention, you might need to wrap the callback registration/invocation and find another way to pass the callable object.